anovos/anovos-docs/docs/anovos-config-file-desc/index.md

             2.  file_type: (CSV, Parquet or Avro). file format of the input data.
 Currently, we support CSV, Parquet or Avro.
-                Avro data source requires an external package to run, which can be configured with spark-submit options (--packages org.apache.spark:spark-avro_2.11:2.4.0).
+                Note: Avro data source requires an external package to run, which can be configured with spark-submit options (--packages org.apache.spark:spark-avro_2.11:2.4.0).

-            3.  file_configs (optional): Rest of the valid configuration can be passed through this key e.g., repartition, mode, compression, header, delimiter etc.
+            3.  file_configs (optional): Rest of the valid configuration can be passed through this key e.g., delimiter, InferSchema, header.
+                Examples
+                    delimiter: ","
+                    header: True
+                    inferSchema: True

         ii. delete_column: (list format or string of col names separated by |).
 It specifies the columns required to be deleted from the other input dataframe.

         iii. select_column: (list format or string of col names separated by |).
 It specifies the columns required to be selected from the other input dataframe.

         iv. rename_column